JustinSoflin/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched DeviceProcessEvents table for any ProcessCommandLine that contains the string “ tor-browser-windows”.
-Logs show a silent installation of the Tor Browser (version 14.5.1) was initiated by the user account labproject on the system justins-tor-bro at 2025-05-06T20:44:08.3760807Z.
-The executable was run from the user's Downloads folder and appears to have been installed without user prompts (/S switch)
+Searched the *DeviceProcessEvents* table for any `ProcessCommandLine` that contains the string `"tor-browser-windows"`.
+Logs show a silent installation of the Tor Browser (version 14.5.1) was initiated by the user account *labproject* on the system *justins-tor-bro* at *2025-05-06T20:44:08.3760807Z*.
+The executable was run from the user's `Downloads` folder and appears to have been installed without user prompts (`/S` switch).

 **Query used to locate event:**